 Allied Market Research forecasts the global industrial robotics market (valued at nearly $38 billion in 2016) to reach over $70 billion by 2023.
 Robotics have already been implemented into customized inkjet systems for product decoration and with improving robotics technologies and the growing interest in direct-to-shape printing applications.
 Many new plastics decoration systems can be expected to incorporate robotics technologies.

 Sustainable materials are materials used throughout the consumer and industrial economy that can be produced in required volumes without depleting nonrenewable resources and without disrupting the established steady-state equilibrium of the environment and key natural resource systems.
-Such materials vary enormously and may range from bio-based polymers or highly recyclable materials, such as glass, that can be reprocessed indefinitely without requiring additional mineral resources.
+Such materials vary enormously and may range from bio-based polymers to highly recyclable materials, such as glass, that can be reprocessed indefinitely without requiring additional mineral resources.

 There is much interest in bio-based products of all types, including plastics.
 Bioplastics are plastics derived from renewable biomass sources, such as vegetable fats and oils, cornstarch, straw, wood chips, food wastes, hemp, etc. With the growing global interest in sustainable materials, plastic products made from sustainable bioplastics and decorated with eco-friendly inkjet inks will become increasingly popular.
 Continued ink and fluids development is considered by many to be the most essential component for inkjet’s continued applications diversification and market growth.